in-the-keyhole/khs-convo/README.md

 #### Request Object

-An example request supplied to the `run` object is supplied by the Twillio API.
-An example is shown below.
+An example request supplied to the `run` object is supplied by the Twillio API is shown below.
+The additional properties in the POSTSed object are supplied by the Twillio service.

     { phone: '9134885577',
     question: [ 'hello' ],